Mardin: Museums

-House architecture
+Ottoman architecture

+Between the late 19th and early 20th century, during a period of Western influences in Ottoman architecture, Ottoman Armenian architect Sarkis Lole, also known as the "Mimar Sinan" of Mardin, led an era of construction that blended European elements, such as Renaissance and Gothic motifs, with Mardin’s existing Islamic‑Christian vernacular architecture.
+He is credited with designing numerous private mansions, schools, churches, and civic buildings throughout the old city.
+His work sought to preserve the harmony of Mardin’s stepped terraces, stone façades, and urban continuity while introducing refined Ottoman-era details like ornate cornices, arched windows, and richly decorated interiors.
+Additionally, he oversaw restorations and additions to key Artuqid mosques and madrasas, including the Şehidiye Madrasa, where the 1916 spiral minaret, featuring vegetal bands and sunburst reliefs, is attributed to his design or supervision.

 Houses in Mardin tend to have multiple levels and terraces to accommodate their sloping site, giving the old city its "stepped" appearance from afar.
 They are typically centered around an internal courtyard, similar to other houses in the region.
 Larger houses, as well as other public buildings, tend to have stone-carved decoration around their windows.
 The courtyard of larger houses is often on the lower level, while the upper levels "step back" from this courtyard, giving the house an appearance similar to "grand staircase" when seen from the courtyard.

 Politics

 In the 2014 local elections, Ahmet Türk of the Democratic Regions Party (DBP) was elected mayor of Mardin.
 However, on 21 November 2016 he was detained on terror charges after being dismissed from his post by Turkish authorities.
 A trustee was appointed as mayor instead.
 In the Municipal elections in March 2019 Türk was re-elected.
 But he was dismissed from his post in August 2019, accused of supporting terrorism.
 Mustafa Yaman, the Governor of Mardin Province was appointed as acting mayor.